 Pleading “no contest” or nolo contendre will not protect a driver from civil liability in Virginia.
 By statute, a plea of “no contest” can be used the same as a guilty plea in Virginia.

-If you are ticketed or charged with a crime after an accident, consult a traffic attorney immediately and discuss the possibility of civil liability.
+If you are ticketed or charged with a crime after an accident, consult an attorney immediately and discuss the possibility of civil liability.

 If you are on probation, even a minor traffic ticket may be a violation of your probation under some circumstances, depending on the judge, jurisdiction, and offense.